Blowing in the Wind

 Part of this region lie atop the world's largest underground sea - Ogallala Aquifer.
 Natural springs bubble to the surface throughout the area.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 19, 2011, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 417 times since then.
+It was originally submitted on September 19, 2011, by Bill Pfingsten of Bel Air, Maryland.
+This page has been viewed 443 times since then and 3 times this year.
 Photos: 1, 2. submitted on September 19, 2011, by Bill Pfingsten of Bel Air, Maryland.